-We are excited to announce the following InclusiveU Seminars will begin the week of January 22, 2018.
+We are excited to announce the following InclusiveU Seminars for Fall 2018.
 These seminars are open to all InclusiveU students including Access, OnCampus, Project SEARCH interns, Campus Mentors and Peer-2-Peer Partners, and matriculated SU students.
 Seminars are offered weekly and you are encouraged to attend as many different ones as possible.
 Click here for additional seminar guidelines.

-There will also be occasional, one-time seminars offered by students throughout the semester, called Topics in College Living.
+There will also be occasional, one-time seminars offered by students throughout the semester, called Topics in College Living, held on Fridays.
 We will email you when we add new ones.

 Current Seminar Topics:

 - InclusiveU Teaches!
 Current and former InclusiveU students and peer partners share their expertise on a variety of topics including “Research and Interviews” and “Meditation for Stress Reduction.”

 - My Stories with Photography and Video: Join your friends in InclusiveU and Peer2Peer as we create pictures, videos, stories, art, songs, and much more.
 This is a great way to create and share about your own experiences and the stories of your life.
 Facilitated by Dr. Beth Myers.